molecula/documentation/concepts/_posts/2022-11-06-case-study-crime-data-modeling.md

 ---
-title: Case Study - Data Modeling and Time Quantums
+title: Case Study - Data Modeling With Crime Data
 ---

-This case study describes a way to conceptualise data modeling in FeatureBase versus a traditional RDBMS.
+This case study describes a way to conceptualize data modeling in FeatureBase versus a traditional RDBMS.

 ## Before you begin